dbp/rivet-old/README.md

 `run` - build and run the development version of the application.
 Only
     rebuilds if `Main.hs` file in `src/` or the `.cabal` file has changed.

-`run:docker` - builds and runs the application using Docker in development
-    mode, so it automatically recompiles/reloads on the fly.
-You should only need to re-run this if you change the .cabal file.
-(Note, though, that due to the way docker caches things, if you change files in `src` and rerun this, it will recompile the application, though no dependencies).
-Also, currently the boot2docker setup for macosx can't support this, as we need to mount volumes into the container (to persist data in the database).

 `test` - run tests.

 `test pattern` - run tests with name matching pattern.